 Once upon a time your child was fearless and had no trouble wandering around without getting scared of anything…And as your baby entered toddlerhood, he seems to be scared of the smallest of things, right?
-The one who wandered in the night alone, is now scared of darkness and one who used to play with the animals, is now also is scared of insects and animals.
-For an adult it may seem trivial, but to a toddler it is extremely terrifying.
-In the first year it is generally the child’s approach is “What I don’t Know Won’t Hurt Me!”, gradually at 2 years toddler fears begin.
+The one who wandered in the night alone is now scared of darkness and the one who used to play with the animals, is now also is scared of insects and animals.
+For an adult, it may seem trivial, but to a toddler, it is extremely terrifying.
+In the first year, it is generally the child’s approach is “What I don’t Know Won’t Hurt Me!”, gradually at 2 years, toddler fears begin.

-A lot of things like strangers, strange noises, darkness, toilet, clowns, animals, insects, masked people etc can scare toddlers.
+A lot of things like strangers, strange noises, darkness, toilet, clowns, animals, insects, masked people, etc can scare toddlers.
 These toddler fears generally start after age two.
-Parents protect the baby from infant stage to the first year and the baby is innocent.
+Parents protect and nurture the baby from the infant stage to the first year and the baby is innocent.
 But somewhere in the second year understanding kicks in, their knowledge starts to increase, they will start understanding how what works.
-Consequently the fear starts developing.
+Consequently, the fear starts developing.
 There are a few developmental changes to conforming to their fears.

-To handle toddler fears, we must first need to understand the nature of toddlers fears and then decide how to handle it.
+To handle toddler fears, we must first need to understand the nature of a toddler’s fears and then decide how to handle them.
 To understand the fear, we must first know the reasons behind that fear or any fear.
 You need to think from a toddler’s perspective and his level of development.
-There can be one or many reasons behind why your toddler is scared.
-It can be a combination of the below listed reasons.
+There can be one or many reasons why your toddler is scared.
+It can be a combination of the below-listed reasons.
 Just a few points to help you understand the “Why behind Toddler Fears”.

 Reasons Behind The Toddler Fears

 Lack of experience